suit-wg/suit-firmware-encryption/draft-ietf-suit-firmware-encryption.md

 ~~~

 The dependency manifest is embedded as an integrated-dependency
-and referred by uri "#dependency-manifest" .
+and referred to by the  "#dependency-manifest" URI.

 The SUIT manifest in diagnostic notation (with line breaks added for
 readability) is shown here: